venkateshr44/OCR-openCV-pytesseract/README.md

 <img src="images/matcher.jpg" width = 600>
 <br>

-step 5: Aligning the images it wont make much difference in testing images if it is already aligned.
+step 5: Aligning the images.
+It wont make much difference in testing images if it is already aligned.

 step 6: Cropping the region of interests.